AndyWright360/Milestone-Project-1/README.md

 ### Acknowledgments

 - My mentor [Jubril Akolade](https://github.com/Jubrillionaire) for all his encouragement and advice throughout the project.
-- Everyone at [Code Institute](https://codeinstitute.net/) for the incredible support.
+- Everyone at [Code Institute](https://codeinstitute.net/) for their incredible support.
 - The Code Institute Slack community for the feedback and help I recieved along the way.